 How to Charge a Deep Cycle Battery Properly

-However, there is one thing you must do for any battery–even lithium.
+However, there is one thing you must do for any battery--even lithium.
 You must charge it the right way!

 Why Do You Need To Charge Your Battery Correctly?

+Why does it matter how you charge your deep-cycle battery?
+Well, charging your battery correctly can affect how well and how long it lasts.
 For lead acid batteries, overcharging can ruin them.
-Leaving them at a partial state of charge can do a real number on them too.
+Leaving them at a partial state of charge can do a number on them too.

 Cycles of Battery Charging